Pitching too many innings could end your baseball career

 Glenn S. Fleisig, PhD et al. studied 481 healthy pitchers aged 9-14 and followed them for 10 years.
 While the majority of the pitchers retired from baseball for normal reasons, such as losing interest or not being good enough to move on, the researchers found that 5% of them had shoulder or elbow surgery or retired because of a throwing injury.

 That number might seem low to most people, but it is really high in the sense that these injuries can be prevented.
-The study shows that pitchers who pitched more than 100 innings in at least one year are 3.5 times more likely to be injured.
+The study shows that pitchers who pitched more than 100 innings per year are 3.5 times more likely to be injured.

 “This study proved a direct link between innings pitched in youth and adolescent baseball and serious pitching injuries.
 It highlights the need for parents and coaches to monitor the amount of pitching for the long-term success and health of these young athletes,” Fleisig points out.